 What is the church service like?

-Our Sunday service times are at 8:00 and 10:30.
+Our Sunday service times are at 8:00 and 10:00.
 Both services utilize contemporary language from The Book of Common Prayer or BCP.
 The service words and music text are projected on large screens.
-The 8:00 service features piano music, a soloist, and traditional hymns while the 10:30 has a worship team and features a blend of both contemporary music and traditional hymns.
-We also offer Children’s Church at both services.
+The 8:00 service features piano music, a soloist, and traditional hymns while the 10:00 has a worship team and features a blend of both contemporary music and traditional hymns.

 The heart of the Episcopal service is The Book of Common Prayer.
 Approximately 70% of The Book of Common Prayer comes directly from the Bible, giving us worship steeped in Scripture.
 In the Episcopal Church, our worship is said to be liturgical, meaning that the structure of our worship and the prayers that we pray remain consistent from week to week.This consistency gives worship a rhythm that becomes comforting and familiar.
 Our worship style is very interactive and participatory.
 A typical service mixes Bible readings, prayers, music, and a sermon.
 The priest leads the service while the congregation participates extensively— through singing, praying, recitation, and responding.
 When to kneel, sit, or stand can be a bit of a puzzle to a newcomer, but it should not be intimidating.
 Since the essential form of the service remains the same it will soon become familiar.
 If you'd like help, the people near you are happy to assist...just ask.
 It is our desire that you savor the richness, beauty, and rhythm of worship and not worry too much about the details.
 The important thing is that you are here.